xiaogwu/locale/README.md

 Version2
 ===
-* Foursquare Feed of local checkins
+* Foursquare feed of local checkins
-* what2do Feed of local cheap events
+* wat2do feed of local cheap events
-* History Feed of current location
+* History feed of current location
-* Augment reality
+* Augmented reality